 When writing your letter, it’s important to know how to end it.
-While there is a wide range of informal endings, such as Sincerely, Thank you and Regards, the two most common formal endings to choose from are:
+While there is a wide range of informal endings, such as Sincerely, Thank you and Regards, which are more commonly accepted in the USA, the two most common formal endings practised in British English are:

 - Yours sincerely

-‘Yours sincerely’ is the more common option.
+When following this convention, ‘Yours sincerely’ is the most common option.
 It is used to end a letter when you know the last name of the person you are writing to.

 If we start the letter with ‘Dear Dr Menzes’ or ‘Dear Ms Brooks’, then we end the letter with ‘Yours sincerely’.

 If you do not know the name of the person we are writing to but instead have their job title, then use ‘Yours faithfully’.

 For example, if we start the letter ‘Dear Dentist’ or ‘Dear Nursing Manager’, then we end the letter with ‘Yours faithfully’.